saurabhaloneai/list-of-all-imp-activation-functions/README.md

-# activation functions and Their Derivatives
+# activation functions and their derivatives

 1. **sigmoid**
 2. **tanh**